 The largest victory margin happened between HJK Helsinki and Bangor City in the second qualification round in 2011–12.
 If the qualification phase is excluded, the biggest goal difference is eight goals and has happened twice with the same result, 8-0.
 The matches were Liverpool-Besiktas (2007-2008) and Real Madrid-Malmö FF (2015-2016).
 If only finals are considered, the biggest win was in the 1994 final when Milan defeated Barcelona 4 to 0.

-The first final that was decided on a penalty shootout occured in 1996 when Juventus won against Ajax.
+The first final that was decided on a penalty shootout occurred in 1996 when Juventus won against Ajax.